Introduction to DATs

 Parent/clone (P/C) DATs

 DATs that include "parent" and "clone" information help Igir understand what game releases are actually the same game (are "clones" of each other).
-Frequently, a game will be released in many regions or with different revisions, usually with only language translations and minor bug fixes.
+Frequently, a game will be released in many regions or with different revisions, usually with only localization differences and minor bug fixes.
 For example, No-Intro has 6+ "clones" of Pokémon Blue cataloged.

 Being able to know that many releases are actually the same game gives Igir the ability to produce "one game, one ROM" (1G1R) sets with the --single option.
-1G1R sets include only one of these "clone" releases, usually filtered to a language and region, because many people don't care about ROMs they can't understand.
+1G1R sets include only one of these "clone" releases, usually filtered to a language and region of your choosing, because many people don't care about ROMs they can't understand.

 Note